aidennz/Speech-Emotion-Recognition/README.md

 # Speech-Emotion-Recognition
 Speech Recognition Project in Bina Nusantara.
-Using BiLSTM Model.
+Using BiLSTM, CRNN, and Conformer Model.